Ra7ma116/Sidebar_Task/README.md

 ## 📂 Project Structure
 Sidebar_Taskr/
-├── index.html       # Main HTML file for the page structure ├── 📂 assets
+├── index.html       # Main HTML file for the page structure └── assets/          # Directory for static assets
 ├── style.css    # All CSS styling for the sidebar and content └── main.js      # JavaScript for sidebar toggle functionality

 ## 🎨 Customization